mdessemUCLA/INFSTD270-Dossier/README.md

 <b>Specialization Dossier: Map the Ecological Landscape of LIS Work</b>
 <p>Systems and Infrastructures – IS 270 | Final Assignment</p>
 <p>by Emily Popejoy, Isabella New-Walker, Lola Wegman, and Matthew Dessem</p>
+<p>Our group looked into the current landscape for digital asset management and preservation jobs in digital archiving.
+To learn more about this aspect of the LIS field, we interviewed Linda Tadic, the CEO and founder of Digital Bedrock, a firm that offers digital preservation services to clients including film studios, artists and filmmakers, GLAM institutions, government agencies, and personal archives.
+Presented through our website, this dossier expands upon Tadic's unique perspective as an employer to provoide a deeper look into the growing presence of DAM jobs in the LIS sphere.</p>